giuper/teaching/BlockChain21/Consensus/README.md

 The [slides](./consensus.pdf) give an overview of the PPoS consensus algorithm at the basis of Algorand.

-We next show how to take part in consesus
+We next show how to take part in consensus

 ### Participating in Consensus: Step by step  ###